google/android-emulator-container-scripts/README.md

 ```

 Point your browser to [localhost](http://localhost).
 You will likely get
-a warning due to the usage of the self signed certifcate.
+a warning due to the usage of the self signed certificate.
 Once you accept the
 cert you should be able to login and start using the emulator.

 Keep the following things in mind when you make the emulator accessible over adb: